xieyuheng/fidb-zero/docs/manual/01-data-table.md

   We will use paths like `users/xieyuheng` to refer to _the data_,

-We talked about representing "has one" and "has many" relations many many times already, let's articulate it as a problem and solve it once for all.
+We talked about representing "has one" and "has many" relations many times already, let's articulate it as a problem and solve it once for all.

 - **Problem 1.2:** How should we represent "has one" and "has many" relations in file system?